team178/team178.github.io/mentors&coaches/index.md

         <tr>
             <td>Tim Barron</td>
             <td>Co-coach/Founder of the team</td>
-            <td>As a high school student, he coached a Park & Rec Youth basketball team and that's when he knew that he wanted to be a teacher/coach.</td> <!--Fun fact about Mr. Barron-->
+            <td>As a high school student, he coached a Park & Rec Youth basketball team and that's when he knew that he wanted to be a teacher/coach.</td>
             <td>Farmington High School</td>
         </tr>
         <tr>